From the publisher:

 Now they are neighbors.
 January has recently lost her father, which opened a big old can of worms.
 Turns out he had a mistress and another home on Lake Michigan.
 He left January the house, but she is frustrated because she can’t ask him anything, and her mother refuses to talk about it.

 Gus has his own issues, and he very, very slowly reveals himself to January.
 Or at least she thinks he does.
 As we find out more about Gus, we can’t help but root for him.
 He is a man in desperate need of love, of being important to someone.
 And January may just be the one he needs.

 There are some very funny moments, and some very sad ones as well before everything comes together.
 I had a couple of minor quibbles with it (I’m not going to spoil anything) but ultimately it was a very enjoyable read.
 This didn’t feel like a stereotypical romance to me, and that is a good thing.
 If you like a little depth before your happily ever after, this is a terrific read.

 BEACH READ by Emily Henry.
 Berkley (May 19, 2020).
 ISBN 978-1984806734.
 384p.

 This entry was posted on Wednesday, May 20th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.